pnp/blog/content/post/viva-connections-toolkit-vscode-v-2-4-release/index.md

 In this minor release we also rebuild the help and feedback section to a tree view allowing you to expand and focus only on the content that you are interested in.
 The links are now grouped into four categories:
 - Docs & Learning - which stores all the links to official Microsoft documentation and learning paths
 - Resources & Tooling - where you may find links to additional tooling like Microsoft Graph Explorer or Adaptive Card Designer which might be helpful when developing SharePoint framework solutions.
-Also in this section we added two more links as part of our 'better together' functionalities that point to Teams Toolkit and
+Also in this section we added two more links as part of our 'better together' functionalities that point to Teams Toolkit and Adaptive Card Previewer VS Code extensions
+- Community - with links that point to the Microsoft 365 and Power Platform Community and community Discord server to connect.
+- Support - where you may find links related to Viva Connections Toolkit that will help you find addtional guidance and manuals as well as report and issue or a new idea.

 ![help and feedback](images/newHelpAndFeedback.png)

+## 👀 Microsoft Adaptive Card Previewer

+[Microsoft Adaptive Card Previewer](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.vscode-adaptive-cards) is a quite new VS Code extension that uses latest rendering stack for Microsoft Teams to provide a more accurate preview of Adaptive Cards.
+Viva Connections Toolkit will now check if your SharePoint Framework project has an ACE component and if so it will show a notification to install Adaptive Card Previewer to boost your work with ACE development and allow you less context switching.

 ## 🚀 Update support of SPFx to 1.18.2